NaveenB2004/SDH/README.md

 ## Usage

 - Please refer the [user guids](Docs/User/README.md) to know how this library is going to make your works easy 😎.
+If you feel lazy to read docs (not recommended), here [some example codes](src/test/java) for you!
 - Please refer the [developer guids](Docs/Dev/README.md) to know how developers are going to smile (or maybe laugh at me) 😁.